Role of charge transfer in catalytic hydrogen oxidation over platinum: Introduction

+over a $5\;\mbox{nm}$ thick $\mathrm{Pt}$ film in $\mathrm{Pt/n\hyph TiO_2}$ diode with the Schottky barrier of $1.1-1.2\;\mbox{eV}$ induces a zero-bias current.
+Refs.~\onlinecite{ISI:000271566400045,ANIE:ANIE201410951} further separate this current into a component due to a temperature gradient across the Schottky diode (thermoelectric current) and another component proportional to the reaction rate --- the chemicurrent.
+This partitioning scheme does not expose molecular mechanisms, which are responsible for the measured zero-bias current, and it has been debated in the literature \cite{ISI:000315595700003,doi:10.1021/jp210492k,:/content/avs/journal/jvsta/31/2/10.1116/1.4774217} whether chemicurrent is a phenomenon that has to do with charge transfer surface chemistry at high pressure conditions.

-It is not at all new that internal degrees of freedom of atoms and molecules play a role in energy flow between metal electrons and molecules through transient retention of metal electrons by the internal degrees of freedom \cite{ISI:000165670900007,ISBN:9783642329548}.
-For instance, Refs.~\onlinecite{Gadzuk:1983,ISI:000271468000037} bring up the significance of temporary molecular anions in energy relaxation in molecular scattering against metal surfaces.
+It is not at all new that internal degrees of freedom of molecules play a role in energy flow between metal electrons and molecules through transient retention of metal electrons by the internal degrees of freedom \cite{ISI:000165670900007,ISBN:9783642329548}.
+Refs.~\onlinecite{Gadzuk:1983,ISI:000271468000037} bring up the significance of temporary molecular anions in energy relaxation in molecular scattering against metal surfaces.
 Refs.~\onlinecite{Persson:1982,Head-Gordon:Tully:1995,Krishna:Tully:2006} discuss how transient charge transfer between adsorbates and metal surfaces facilitates rovibrational energy relaxation.
-Ref.~\onlinecite{ISI:000267972700008} explains how molecular degrees of freedom give rise to fast electrons in $\mathrm{CO}$ oxidation on $\mathrm{Pt}(111)$.
-This report argues that the nature of the microscopic events underlying \cref{hydrogen_oxydation_stoi} is such that fast electrons must emerge ubiquitously, and these events have the same origin as those discussed in the context of $\mathrm{CO}$ oxidation on $\mathrm{Pt}(111)$\cite{ISI:000267972700008}.
+A review \cite{doi:10.1142/S0218625X95000285} discusses exoelectron emission during oxygen adsorption on alkali metal surfaces.
+It can happen in chemical reactions that the number of electrons localized at reacting intermediates changes significantly and rapidly upon crossing the activation barrier at a transition state (i.e., a saddle point at the ground state adiabatic surface) along the reaction coordinate \cite{ISI:000267972700008}.
+This structure of the ground state adiabatic surface conveys an instability in the number of electrons localized at the interface in the adiabatic ground state and preconditions non-adiabatic conversion of high internal energy at the transition state into kinetic energy of delocalized metal electrons.
+As it turns out, this latter picture is relevant in the catalytic hydrogen oxidation reaction \cref{hydrogen_oxydation_stoi}.